Learning Zero-Shot Subject-Driven Video Generation Using 1% Compute

 \textbf{Evaluation Details.} We randomly picked 30 reference images from state-of-the-art SDI-Gen sets~\cite{chosenone,stillmoving} and the traditional DreamBooth dataset~\cite{dreambooth}.
 We utilize GPT to generate 4 prompts for each image comprising of a total 120 pairs for video generation.
 Utilizing 120 videos, we report VBench metrics~\cite{vbench}: \textit{Motion Smoothness} (temporal consistency), \textit{Dynamic Degree} (amount of motion), \textit{CLIP-T} (text-video alignment), \textit{CLIP-I} (CLIP-based image similarity), and \textit{DINO-I} (DINO-based subject fidelity).
-Also note that we additionally provide OpenS2V evaluation benchmark result in the supplement.
+Additionally, we provide OpenS2V~\cite{s2vnexus} evaluation benchmark result.